How to prevent mold on mattress and get mold off a mattress

 Inside the foam, there are little air pockets, all of which can contain spores once moisture enters them.
-Unfortunately, most people realize too late that their mattress has mold or mildew growth so that it can go unnoticed for weeks, and then most ask themselves the question, is there anything that can be done about it?
+Unfortunately, most people realize too late that their mattress has mold or mildew growth so it can go unnoticed for weeks.
+So, is there anything that can be done about mold or mildew on a mattress?

 Yes and no would be the answer.
-No matter what it is though, you should take care of it as soon as possible.
 Leaving either unattended too long will only cause you more trouble down the line, and possibly render the mattress completely useless.
 Mildew at least can be wiped off if noticed soon enough.
 But we’re jumping ahead.

 MoldMildew